 On May 5, 2020, the Company obtained a \$293,972 unsecured loan payable through the Paycheck Protection Program ("PPP"), which was enacted as part of the Coronavirus Aid, Relief and Economic Security Act (the "CARES ACT").
 The funds were received from Bank of America through a loan agreement pursuant to the CARES Act.
 The CARES Act was established in order to enable small businesses to pay employees during the economic slowdown caused by COVID-19 by providing forgivable loans to qualifying businesses for up to 2.5 times their average monthly payroll costs.
 The amount borrowed under the CARES Act and used for payroll costs, rent, mortgage interest, and utility costs during the 24 week period after the date of loan disbursement is eligible to be forgiven provided that (a) the Company uses the PPP Funds during the eight week period after receipt thereof, and (b) the PPP Funds are only used to cover payroll costs (including benefits), rent, mortgage interest, and utility costs.
 While the full loan amount may be forgiven, the amount of loan forgiveness will be reduced if, among other reasons, the Company does not maintain staffing or payroll levels or less than 60% of the loan proceeds are used for payroll costs.
-Principal and interest payments on any unforgiven portion of the PPP Funds (the "PPP Loan") will be deferred to the date the SBA remits the borrower's loan forgiveness amount to the lender or, if the borrower does not apply for loan forgiveness, 10 months after the end of the borrower's loan forgiveness period for nine months and will accrue interest at a fixed annual rate of 1.0% and carry a two year maturity date.
+Principal and interest payments on any unforgiven portion of the PPP Funds (the "PPP Loan") will be deferred to the date the SBA remits the borrower's loan forgiveness amount to the lender or, if the borrower does not apply for loan forgiveness, 10 months and will accrue interest at a fixed annual rate of 1.0% and carry a two year maturity date.
 There is no prepayment penalty on the CARES Act Loan.
-In May 2022, the Company was granted an extension on the maturity date of this note until March 5, 2025.
-The loan was partially forgiven in the amount of \$139,569 in September 30, 2024 and December 31, 2023, the remaining balance was \$41,949 and \$90,359, respectively.
+In May 2022, the Company was granted an extension on the maturity date of this note until May 5, 2025.
+The loan was partially forgiven in the amount of \$139,569 in September 2022.
+As of March 31, 2025 and December 31, 2024, the remaining balance was \$12,752 and \$27,369, respectively.